FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - parameter
   - Type: string
   - Description: Name of the parameter.
+- value
+  - Type: string, float, datetime
+  - Description: value of the parameter.
 - abbreviation
   - Type: string
   - Description: abbreviation for the parameter.
 - data_type
-  - Type: DataType
+  - Type: DataType, string
   - Description: type of the parameter.
 - mode
   - Type: string
   - Description: mode of the parameter.
 E.g., on and off.
-- size
-  - Type: float
-  - Description: size of the parameter.
 - unit
-  - Type: Unit
+  - Type: Unit, string
   - Description: unit of the parameter.
 - description
     - Type: string